 a) Fuel purchases are restricted to self-service fuel of the type and grade specified by the vehicle manufacturer.

 b) Use E85 for flex-fuel vehicles when available, except as noted above.

 c) Use blended-for-the-season diesel fuel in diesel-powered vehicles.

 a) Non-fuel purchases are restricted to routine items and services required for the state vehicle in order to complete the state employee’s work.
 When in doubt, contact the agency fleet card administrator or the department fleet card coordinator.

 b) Examples of permissible non-fuel purchases include: oil changes, windshield washer fluid; anti-freeze/coolant to restore operating levels; wiper blades; a maximum of two vehicle washes per month, and flat tire repair.

 c) Fleet cards may be used at state contract vendors for purchasing the items listed above.
-When purchasing from a contract vendor, the authorized user m receive the state contract pricing.
+When purchasing from a contract vendor, the authorized user must receive the state contract pricing.

 F. Prohibited purchases and practices

-b) Pre-paid services such as coupon books for car washes or other vehicles services;
+b) Pre-paid services such as coupon books for car washes or other vehicle services;